-Most independent experts who have tested our GSS ozone sensor agree the sensor is best-in-class for ambient air quality monitoring – and we wholeheartedly agree with them!
+Most independent experts who have tested our GSS ozone sensor agree the sensor is best-in-class for measuring ozone at low concentrations – particularly in the 1 to 100 ppb range.

 The sensors are consistently able to perform similarly to an ozone analyzer that costs 10x the price.